Join the Circle

 Interpersonal Psychology is a study of the ways that people relate to others.
 How we function well, how we struggle, and what is going on in our depths that is behind all of it.
 Understanding this can help you if you are a therapist, coach, group leader, or work with people psychologically on interpersonal issues.
 It can also help if you are working on your own interpersonal patterns.

-Jay is leading a Collaborative Course on Interpersonal Psychology starting in March 2026 to explore this terrain with those that are interested.
+Jay is leading a Collaborative Course on Interpersonal Psychology to explore this terrain with those that are interested.

 Learn More About the Collaborative Course

-For a taste of the material that will be covered in the course, see the articles linked below.
+For the foundational material that will be covered in the course, see the articles linked below.

 Read Article